Teach mathematics through AI challenges

 3. Manipulate, experiment

-Example: choose the parameters of a line to separate two point clouds
+Example: choosing line parameters to separate two point clouds

-Experiment: test ideas, develop a mathematical reasoning to understand what you are looking for
+Experiment: test ideas, establish mathematical reasoning to understand the objective

-Example: find a performing feature by averaging over an area of the image
+Example: find a distinctive feature by averaging an image area

-Paper exercises to practice and continue mathematical abstraction
+Paper exercises for practice and further mathematical abstraction